-“Daddy, if God loves us, why is He hard to see?”
-I asked my dad this when I was young.
+“Daddy, if God loves us, why does He hide?”
+I asked my dad when I was young.
 I don’t remember Dad’s answer but, knowing him, he gave me a thorough, accurate, and theologically correct answer.
 But, sometimes, we don’t need an expansive answer articulated to us.
 Instead, we need something we can grab on and cling to for dear life.

 Of course, the answer we receive must be theologically sound doctrine; that’s a given.
 But the words used, and their presentation can be vital when tossed as a life preserver to a brother or sister that feels their strength waning and satan’s imps pulling on our feet.
 To understand God’s Words, we must first hear them interpreted by the Holy Spirit.

 I don’t remember Dad’s answer, but I knew I needed the correct answer to my question: “Why is God hard to see?”